KamilDzikowski/Quantum-differences/README.md

 # Quantum-differences

-This Mathematica notebook is an efficient (O[N]) implementation of an algorithm finding  differences of two lists of equal lengths along with the corresponding parity sign
+This Mathematica notebook is an efficient (O[N]) implementation of the quantum-differences algorithm.
+It finds  differences of two lists of equal lengths along with the corresponding parity sign.
 Notes:
-- Each lists must contain no repetitions within itself
+- Each lists must contain no repetitions within itself;
 - a & b are the input lists, while c & d are the output lists.
-In set notation c = a -b; d = b - a;
+In set notation c = a - b; d = b - a;
-- Their elements can themselves be lists.
+- Their elements can themselves be lists;
-- Parity sign is defined as the parity (+ even, - odd) of the total number  of permutations in both lists needed to reduce them to their intersection with the operation of removing the shared elements on the same position
+- Parity sign is defined as the parity (+ even, - odd) of the total number  of permutations in both lists needed to reduce them to their intersection with the operation of removing the shared elements on the same position.

 # Motivation